mjrgh/PinAffinity/PinAffinity/README.txt

 be interrupted at a critical moment when it has to update the physics or graphics rendering to keep up with real-time game action.
 See "THEORY" below for more on why this helps.

+Note that the window minimizes to an icon the "system tray" - that's the little icon bar next to the clock, usually in the lower right corner of your monitor.
+To bring the program window back, just click the tray icon.

 3. WHEN NOT TO USE IT